-This workshop is for grant writers of all experience levels.
-You will gain insider grant knowledge, helping you build the skills to successfully secure funding.
-We also recommend taking Beginning Grant Writing to gain current information on the topic.
+Welcome grant writers of all experience levels!
+In two three-hour online sessions, you will gain insider grant knowledge to build skills to successfully secure funding.
+We recommend taking Beginning Grant Writing first to gain baseline knowledge.

 |Series||Professional Grant Writing Certificate|

 Do you wish you knew exactly what grant reviewers were looking for?
 Although the grant application process varies, there are some important common elements which can give you an edge.
-This full-day, hands-on workshop will provide you with insights into persuasive and effective grant writing through a mock-interview process.
+This online workshop will provide you with insights into persuasive and effective grant writing through a mock-interview process.
 This program is a great resource for all grant writers, whether you are writing your first grant or have years of experience.
-In order to be best prepared for this workshop, we recommend you take Beginning Grant Writing the day before so you learn current best practices.
+To be best prepared for this workshop, we recommend taking Beginning Grant Writing prior to this course to learn current best practices.
+Both Beginning Grant Writing and Advance Grant Writing are offered in order to allow for easier completion of both programs in the series.
 Plus, by taking both workshops you will earn the Professional Grant Writing Certificate.

 You will learn: